Great patio furniture ideas will make your outdoor patio a space that’s chic, comfortable and functional, however it needs to be used.

 Shared elements between armchairs, sofas and coffee tables, such as a material, color or weave, will make them work as a whole.
 Think shape, too, to pull the look together, repeating curvaceous lines – as here – or more angular shapes.

 20. Use industrial materials

-On a patio that accommodates an outdoor kitchen with a brick pizza oven, a dining set with raw rather than polished credentials is a sympathetic choice.
+If you are looking to plan an outdoor kitchen with a brick pizza oven on your patio, a dining set with raw rather than polished credentials is a sympathetic choice.
 This design mixes wood and metal with the oven’s brick in an industrially inspired combination.

 More refined notes can be part of the picture.
-Here the table legs have been given a makeover with a grey paint color that repeats a shade from the outdoor kitchen’s countertop, while the wall is finished in a warm shade that harmonizes with the brick of the oven.
+Here, the table legs have been given a makeover with a gray paint color that repeats a shade from the outdoor kitchen’s countertop, while the wall is finished in a warm shade that harmonizes with the brick of the oven.

 21. Embrace minimalism

-Patio furniture that’s part of a minimalist backyard scheme with clean lines and a restrained color palette should hit the same notes.
-Pick seating made from materials and upholstered in shades that match the tone of hard landscaping including pavers, paths, fences and walls.
+For minimalist patio furniture ideas, opt for clean lines and a restrained color palette that will hit the same notes as the rest of a minimalist backyard scheme.
+Pick seating made from materials and upholstered in shades that match the tone of hard landscaping, including pavers, paths, walls and garden fence ideas.

 Repeat the crisp lines created by patio meeting lawn and structural planting in lounge seating, too, and arrange chairs symmetrically rather than in more casual groupings.

 22. Bring in wicker